How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Like TEF, It also has five kinds of tests.

-It is a single test that consists of questions in order of increasing language difficulty, ranging from level A1 to level C2.
+It is a single test that consists of questions in order of increasing language difficulty.
+It ranges from level A1 to level C2.

 TCF is useful for all purposes (personal, academic, or professional).